 In June 1965, after another self-immolation by a Buddhist monk in Vietnam, spiritual teacher Thich Nhat Hanh felt compelled to write an open letter to Dr. Martin Luther King, Jr. Dr. King had just received the Nobel Peace Prize the year before for his leadership in the struggle for racial equality.
 In that letter, Nhat Hanh attempted to explain the spiritual intent of the immolations.
 He also urged Dr. King to speak out for America’s withdrawal towards peace in Vietnam.
 In the letter, he writes:

 “I believe with all my heart that the monks who burned themselves did not aim at the death of the oppressors but only at a change in their policy.
 Their enemies are not man.
-They are intolerance, fanaticism, dictatorship, cupidity, hatred and discrimination which lie within the heart of man.
-I also believe with all my being that the struggle for equality and freedom you lead in Birmingham, Alabama… is not aimed at the whites but only at intolerance, hatred and discrimination.
+They are intolerance, fanaticism, dictatorship, cupidity, hatred, and discrimination which lie within the heart of man.
+I also believe with all my being that the struggle for equality and freedom you lead in Birmingham, Alabama… is not aimed at the whites but only at intolerance, hatred, and discrimination.
 These are real enemies of man — not man himself.”

 Through this gesture, Dr. King and Thich Nhat Hanh began a conversation, which transformed them both.
-Their friendship led Martin Luther King to give a sermon called “Beyond Vietnam” in New York City at Riverside Church in April 1967.
+Their engagement and eventual deep mutual friendship led Martin Luther King to give a sermon called “Beyond Vietnam” in New York City at Riverside Church in April 1967.
 There, he spoke of the reasons for “bringing Vietnam into (his) field of moral vision.”
 He described “a calling that takes me beyond national allegiances”, where “beyond the calling of race or nation or creed is this vocation of sonship and brotherhood.”
 “We are called to speak for the weak, for the voiceless, for the victims of our nation, for those it calls “enemy,” for no document from human hands can make these humans any less our brothers.”

 Prior to his speaking out in public about Vietnam, Dr. King was so moved by Thich Nhat Hanh’s work that he nominated him for the Nobel Peace Prize.
-After that speech at Riverside, King was criticized for being anti-American by both blacks and whites; he was accused by his friends of mixing peace and civil rights, and hurting the cause of his people.
+After that speech at Riverside, King was criticized for being anti-American by both blacks and whites; he was accused by his friends of mixing peace and civil rights and hurting the cause of his people.